 Naz is a nonprofit professional with a passion for program development and implementation.
 Her background is rooted in education and her work is driven by a spirited momentum in positive youth development.
 Naz is a Texas native managing Music Forward programs from her hometown of Dallas.Email Me

 I am a native Angeleno and recent UCLA alumnus.
 I previously interned here at House of Blues Music Forward and am very excited to be joining the team in this new role.
 Music has played a huge role in my life.
 As a singer and performer, I learned the value of hard work, dedication, and creativity.
 These values overflowed into many aspects of my life, from relationships to the workplace.
 Music acted as a vehicle that taught me many of life’s lessons and made me the person I am today.
 I hope that through my time at Music Forward that I can bring young people together to experience music in a way that helps them build confidence and learn valuable life skills that will propel them towards success in any career.Email Me

 I’m enthusiastic about all things arts related from graphic design to music.
 Having worked in both the corporate and nonprofit sectors, I like to bring the best of both worlds together by combining what I know to improve or solve any challenges that come my way.
-I am currently enjoying everything that California has to offer with my new dog.Email Me
+I am currently enjoying everything that California has to offer with my new dog and amazing husband.Email Me

 I’m a New Orleans native, born into a family of musicians.
 Music has been and always will be my source of peace.